 Mount House School aims to provide a broad, balanced curriculum and develop each child to his or her full potential by valuing individual talents and responding to specific needs.

-Pupils choose their GCSE option subjects in the Lent term ready to start the courses in Year 10.
-A Key skills programme also takes place in 3rd Form including units on ethics and decision making, debating, leadership, global issues and global risks, current affairs and cultural awareness.
+Pupils choose their GCSE option subjects in the Spring term ready to start the courses in Year 10.
+A Key skills programme also takes place in Year 9 including units on ethics and decision making, debating, leadership, global issues and global risks, current affairs and cultural awareness.

 Most pupils study 10 GCSE subjects.
 In Years 10 and 11 there is a core curriculum of English language, English literature, mathematics, French, religious studies and science (biology, chemistry and physics as either separate subjects or as the dual award).